-• Like the rest of the country, Texas faces the fiscal strain of an aging population.
-Making it easier for people to set aside even modest levels of savings during their working years will pay dividends for workers and taxpayers in the long run-and help reduce the anticipated nearly \$21 billion increase in state spending.
+• Like the rest of the country, Utah faces the fiscal strain of an aging population.
+Making it easier for people to set aside even modest levels of savings during their working years will pay dividends for workers and taxpayers in the long run-and help to reduce the anticipated \$1 billion increase in state spending.